 SOC 2 is an information security standard based on a thorough examination of controls relevant to the security, availability, processing integrity, confidentiality, and privacy of personal data.

 “Kenzen was founded on the worker-centric, ethical platform of keeping individuals’ health data secure,” said Heidi Lehmann, co-founder of Kenzen.
 “From the beginning, our goal was to set the gold standard in worker privacy for industrial tech.
 Now climate tech, worker wellness, and worker health disparities are top of mind for the Federal and local governments, regulators, the media, and employers – especially those with large workforces.
 Rising temperatures are increasing worker injuries and deaths.
 There’s new urgency to solve the issue, but sound solutions must protect individual privacy.”

 “Companies no longer need to weigh the benefits of saving lives and gaining productivity against the risk of exposing workers’ personal data in the process.
 As the business case for worker health gets stronger with rising temps and fatalities, data safeguards must also get stronger,” said Lehmann.

-The Kenzen system collects 1.3 million data points per worker per day.
-The information is used to protect the workers from injury on the job while helping to optimize total worker health.
-Three distinct views of the data are available at different levels within a company, one for the worker, one for the safety supervisor, and one for corporate EHS.
-Kenzen’s proprietary algorithms filter data at each level to keep the most private information available only to the worker.
-When the information indicates a need for an intervention to prevent the worker from overheating, an alert and suggested next steps are sent to the supervisor.
-At the corporate level, health and safety teams receive anonymized trend information derived from the original data, which they use to make decisions to improve safety at the worksite.
+Kenzen wearable monitors collect tens of thousands of data points per worker per shift.
+The information is used to protect workers from injury on the job and optimize worker health in hot and humid conditions.
+Three distinct views of data are available: one for the worker, one for the on-site supervisor, and one for the company’s EHS team.
+Kenzen’s proprietary algorithms filter data at each level to keep personal, identifiable information accessible only to the worker.
+When the data indicates a need for an intervention to prevent the worker from overheating, an alert and suggested next steps are sent to the supervisor.
+At the corporate level, health and safety teams receive anonymized trend information derived from aggregated data, which they use to make decisions to improve safety and productivity at their worksites.

 # # #